shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ## 1. The problem

 In the fast-paced world of job recruitment, staying ahead of the curve requires innovative solutions.
-Recently, I was tasked with probably my toughest challenges by a client, [JobCrystal](https://www.jobcrystal.com/), who operated a job recruitment firm within South Africa.
+Recently, I was tasked with probably my toughest challenges by a client who operates a job recruitment firm within South Africa.
 I undertook the challenge of revolutionizing JobCrystal's current recruitment process by harnessing the power of advanced Natural Language Processing (NLP) techniques.

-In this blog post, we'll take you through the intricacies of our project, detailing the architecture, preprocessing pipelines, data storage, APIs, trained models, user interface, and the intricate AI logic that powers the system.
+In this blog post, I'll take you through the intricacies of the project, detailing the architecture, preprocessing pipelines, data storage, APIs, trained models, user interface, and the intricate AI logic that powers the system.

 ***

 ## 2. Understanding the clients needs

-Understanding the client's needs was the crucial first step in our journey.
-JobCrystal's existing recruitment process was time-consuming and inefficient, relying heavily on its recruiters to manually review each resume and match it to relevant job openings.
+Understanding the client's needs was the crucial first step in the journey.
+The client's existing recruitment process was time-consuming and inefficient, relying heavily on its recruiters to manually review each resume and match it to relevant job openings.
 This resulted in slower placement times and potential missed opportunities for both job seekers and employers.

 To address these challenges, the client sought a solution that could not only streamline their current processes by automating the matching of resumes to job specifications but also bring innovation to the forefront of their operations.
 They wanted a system that could accurately identify relevant resumes for each open position (and vice versa), eliminating the need for manual screening.

-Before developing the solution, I spent time understanding the specific needs of JobCrystal.
+Before developing the solution, I spent time understanding the specific needs of the client.
 I met with the company's recruiters to understand their key pain points and how they currently matched resumes to job openings.
 I also analyzed the company's data to identify any patterns or trends that could be used to improve the matching process.
 Through this collaborative process, I gained crucial insights into the intricacies of their current recruitment workflow, enabling myself to tailor my solution to their specific needs.
 As a result, I developed a set of requirements for the proposed solution:

 - **Automated**: The solution should be able to automatically match resumes to job openings (and vice versa) without any manual intervention.
 - **Accurate**: The solution should be able to accurately match resumes to job openings (and vice versa) based on the skills, experience, and qualifications of the candidates.